serejandmyself/serejandmyself.github.io/_posts/2018-07-30-bitcoin-a-barter-or-a-technology.md

 ---
 layout: post
-title: Bitcoin: a barter technology or a means of communication?
+title: Bitcoin - a barter technology or a means of communication?
 ---

 A lot of people ask themselves the question of whether bitcoin is nothing but a return to the essence of money exchange between human beings.
 In other words, is bitcoin not more than just a return to “barter economics”?